jamesdbrock/monadic-parsers-at-input-boundary/README.md

 The square bracket syntax means that something is optional, so it's okay if that thing is missing.

-First it says that an address is either a mailbox or a group.
+First the specification says that an address is either a mailbox or a group.

 Then it says that a mailbox is either a name-addr or an addr-spec.